dcos/dcos-e2e/docs/source/cli.rst

 "default" Cluster ID
 --------------------

-It can become tedious repeatly typing the cluster ID, particularly if you only have one cluster.
+It can become tedious repeatedly typing the cluster ID, particularly if you only have one cluster.
 As a convenience, any command which takes a ``cluster-id`` option, apart from ``create``, defaults to using "default" if no cluster ID is given.